tykim6/perspectives/_posts/2024-03-04-Perspective on Hypothesis Tests.md

 > as the sample size grows large, the average of our data sample gets closer to the true average.

 This is the silver bullet against the "irrefutability" of the null model: the averages of the cancellation rates in our data sample are very closely approximating the true averages.
 The "true average" is a statistical concept[^label3] describing how the data was generated.
 In our example, the true average is the probability that determined whether a booking cancelled or not, and subsequently the data we collected was populated by the true average.
 It's quite abstract, and it really only exists in theory --- in practice, we'd never be able to measure the true average.
-The LLN tells us that in a large sample, the average we see in our data is closely approximating the true average, and a large difference in the observed averages suggests a meaningful difference in the true averages.
+The LLN tells us that in a large sample, the average we see in our data is closely approximating the true average, and a large difference in the observed averages suggests a meaningful difference in the true averages.[^label6]

+[^label6]: This point is actually a bit more subtle, and relies on the Continuous Mapping Theorem, which states that continuous functions preserve limits even when the inputs are random variables.
+In general, if $X_n \rightarrow ^p \bar{X}$, then $g(X_n) \rightarrow g(\bar{X})$.
+[^label3]:
-[^label3]: More formally known as the population parameter.
+    More formally known as the population parameter.
+Here, in our example, we're taking the difference of two random variable collections:

+    $$
+    g(\bar{X}_{LTB}, \bar{X}_{STB}) = \bar{X}_{LTB} - \bar{X}_{STB}
+    $$

+    By the law of large numbers, we know that the sample average $\bar{X}$ converge in probability to the true averages $\mu$.
+Thus, by the continuous mapping theorem, we can say that

+    $$
+    g(\bar{X}_{LTB}, \bar{X}_{STB}) \rightarrow^p g(\mu_{LTB}, \mu_{STB}) = \mu_{LTB} - \mu_{STB}
+    $$

 Let’s check-in: we have our null model, our alternative model, and an understanding of how our data relates to the two.

-Our null model, again, is that there is no difference between the cancel rates for long term stays and short term stays.
+Our null model is that there is no difference between the cancel rates for long term stays and short term stays.
 Our alternative model is that there is a difference in cancel rates.
 From the description, the observed difference from our data was 20 percentage points.

-We can convert this observed difference to something known as a z-statistic: we divide the observed difference of 20 by the standard error, and that’s our z-statistic.
-I’ll save the details for the technical commentary, but at a high level, the z-statistic measures how far away our data is from the average that the null hypothesis expects.
+We can convert the discrepancy between the null and alternative model into something known as a z-statistic: we divide the observed difference of 20 by the standard deviation, and that’s our z-statistic.
+At a high level, the z-statistic measures how far away our measured difference is from the difference that the null hypothesis expects.
+Again, the null model in this example is that there is 0 difference.

 $$
 \mathbb{z} = \frac{(\bar{X}_{alternative} - \bar{X}_{null})}{\sigma}